 We all know generating retail revenue is a challenge for most spas.
 A new book contends that this can be turned around with a shift in training and perspective.

 Linda Harding Bond is a therapist and trainer in Bangkok, Thailand.
-She contends in her book, The Engaged Therapist: How Spas Can Increase Retail Sales Now and Forevermore, that most spa therapists are introverts, and as such require a different training approach than is currently being offered.
+She writes in her book, The Engaged Therapist: How Spas Can Increase Retail Sales Now and Forevermore, that most spa therapists are introverts, and as such require a different training approach than is currently being offered.

 We asked Linda about this perspective and how she believes spas can increase their retail revenue.